emmiegit/qotd/README.md

 **Default:**  use port 17

 <tt>PidFile <i>path-to-file</i></tt><br>
 Specifies what pid file is to be used by the daemon.
 If this value is `none`, then no pid file is written.
-The default is `/var/run/qotd.pid`.
+The default is `/run/qotd.pid`, with `/var/run/qotd.pid` as a fallback if `/run` does not exist.

 **Default:** `/run/qotd.pid`